I'll tell you there's another crop in California that's big.

 This was last Thursday, actually.

-And I need to actually have to take a break, but let me let me set this up.
+And I need to actually have to take a break, but let me set this up.

-Remember I made the statement, it just kind of threw away, a throwaway statement in talking about the frat boys at OU, Oklahoma U. I said if Kanye West made a song out of the lyrics those guys were were chanting and sang it at the Grammys, he'd get a standing O, he'd probably win a Grammy and everybody'd be celebrating it.
+I said, if Kanye West made a song out of the lyrics those guys were chanting and sang it at the Grammys, he'd get a standing O. He'd probably win a Grammy and everybody'd be celebrating it.

 Okay, here you go.

-On the syndicated uh TV entertainment magazine TMZ Live during a segment about me and my remarks comparing the uh Oklahoma University chapter Sag Sigma Alpha Epsilon fraternity shut down because their racist chant.
+Last Thursday on the syndicated TV Entertainment Magazine TMZ Live during a segment about me and my remarks comparing the Oklahoma University chapter Sigma Alpha Epsilon fraternity shut down because of their racist chant.

-And I said that if Kanye West had sung those lyrics, the Grammys, it'd be given awards and applause and all that.
+And I said that if Kanye West had sung those lyrics, the Grammys would be given awards and applause and all that.

 Here's how they began their segment on this.